-This brief how-to will show you the required steps to overcome the error “There is not enough memory available” when you try to sync your iPad with iTunes.
+This tutorial will explain how to fix the error “There is not enough memory available” when syncing an iPad, iPhone or iPod with iTunes.

 - When you plug in your iPad and it starts to sync – up pops the out of memory error.

-- Select your iPad in iTunes and click the Sync button in the bottom right corner.
+- Select your device in iTunes and click the Sync button in the bottom right corner.

 - So just keep clicking that Sync button until you get a successful and completed sync.
-I know – not the ideal solution, but one that works.
+If you want to fix the problem, follow the steps in the next section.